 It is usually converted to cash, which is used to pay the fees and expenses of the trustee and to pay the claims of unsecured creditors.

-18. How Are Secured Creditors Dealt With In A Chapter 7 Case?
+18. How are Secured Creditors Dealt with in a Chapter 7 Bankruptcy Case?

-19. How Are Unsecured Creditors Dealt With In A Chapter 7 Case?
+19. How are Unsecured Creditors Dealt with in a Chapter 7 Bankruptcy Case?

 Usually by mail.
 Most courts send a form called “Discharge of Debtor” to the debtor and to all creditors.
 This form is a copy of the court order discharging the debtor from his or her dischargeable debts, and it serves as notice that the debtor’s discharge has been granted.
 It is usually mailed about four months after a chapter 7 case is filed.